doivglser/mindevenviro-fanciful/README.md

 * from TTY1: shi3lD.sh

-To change your MAC addresses, shi3lD.sh does a list with working and not working MAC's, and ensure the snort and clamav daemons are running.
+To change your MAC addresses, shi3lD.sh does a list with working and not working MAC's, and ensure the snort and clamd daemons are running.
 This script	runs only on systems without network-managers.

 # On X, running vtwm: